Ghoniem/Neoscholar/Syllabus/Ghoniem_Neoscholar/_build/html/_sources/ProjectSyllabus.md

 ## Research Projects

-#### Photovoltaic Solar Cell Technology
+### Photovoltaic Solar Cell Technology

 Silicon-based solar cell technology is a cornerstone of modern renewable energy systems, providing an efficient and sustainable means to harness solar energy.
-This project invites undergraduate students to explore the key principles and applications of silicon photovoltaics.
+This project invites undergraduate students to explore silicon photovoltaics' key principles and applications.
 Students will gain insights into the photoelectric effect, bandgap energy, and spectral absorption properties that underlie the conversion of sunlight into electricity.